wilsonmar/wilsonmar.github.io/shop/index.md

    PROTIP: An adult needs about <strong>half gallon (64 oz) per day</strong>.
 More when exercising.

-   The EPA recommends that municipal drinking water have pH of 6.5 to 8.5.
-Pure water has a pH of 7, which is considered “neutral”.
-Battery acid have a pH of 0.
-Orange juice has a pH of 3.3 and black coffee is about 5.
-Tap water in the U.S. are typically 4.3 to 5.3.
+   Pure water has a "neural" pH of 7.
+The EPA recommends that municipal drinking water have pH of 6.5 to 8.5, but tap water in the U.S. are typically 4.3 to 5.3.
 Distilled reverse osmosis water has <strong>acidic</strong> pH of 5 to 7.
+Battery acid has pH of 0.
+Orange juice is "acidic" with a pH of 3.3 and black coffee is about 5.
 Ocean water and premium bottled water marketed as <strong>alkaline</strong> have a pH of 8 or above.
-Strongly alkaline substances, such as lye, can have a pH of 14.
+Strongly alkaliod such as lye have a pH of 14.

    <a target="_blank" href="https://www.amazon.com/stores/ZeroWater/page/3252200A-499C-4EF0-8554-C257103876A6">ZeroWater canisters</a> ($10 each) <a target="_blank" href="https://www.youtube.com/watch?v=ja0ioX6GSz0&t=9m29s">reduced alkaninity to 7.5</a> and <a target="_blank" href="https://www.youtube.com/watch?v=ja0ioX6GSz0&t=12m48s">removes heavy metals</a>.
 I got the <a target="_blank" href="https://lifewithoutplastic.com/stainless-steel-dispenser-by-life-without-plastic-25-l-6-6-gal/">6.6 gallon stainless steel dispenser from lifewithoutplastic.com</a>.

    Airport shops charge exhorbitant prices for water bottles.
    And I want to eliminate purchasing plastic for landfills.
    So...<br />
-   [_] To drink tap water with impunity practically anywhere, I got
+   [_] To drink tap water with impunity practically anywhere, <a target="_blank" href="https://www.amazon.com/stores/FloWater/page/7CC76E27-5623-48C6-B12D-536FA3D11C71?ref_=ast_bln">Flowater</a>
-   <a target="_blank" href="https://home.drinkflowater.com/collections/all-products/products/flowater-9-pack">9 Flowater aluminum bottles for $22.49</a> or a single "LifeStraw" bottle for $32 at Walmart.
+   <a target="_blank" href="https://home.drinkflowater.com/collections/all-products/products/flowater-9-pack">9  aluminum bottles for $22.49</a> or a single "LifeStraw" bottle for $32 at Walmart.

    I just have to remember to empty it before going through airport security.